mathew-perez/osticket-prereqs/README.md

 ![image](https://github.com/mathew-perez/osticket-prereqs/assets/144407220/11cf1061-50e5-4fd4-9a53-b6484f2833c5)

-**REMEMBER TO DELETE YOUR RESOURCES ONCE YOU ARE DONE WITH THE LAB!**
+REMEMBER TO DELETE YOUR RESOURCES IN MICROSOFT AZURE ONCE YOU ARE DONE WITH THE LAB